dsakic/College/README.md

 # College
 #
-# This functional web service application is written only with HTML and Css.
+# This functional web service application is written only with HTML and CSS.
 This project contains nine tasks.
 #
 # 1 task
 Make the main HTML structure according to HTML5 standards.